RosanaFSS/AWS-Cloud-Solutions-Architect-Journey/Domain 1.md

 <h2><code>Amazon Route 53</code> Routing Policy</h2>

 <p><ol type="1. ">
-    <li><a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-simple.html">Simple routing policy</a> : you route traffic to a single resource, for example, to a web server for your website.
+    <li><a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-simple.html">Simple routing policy</a> : lets you route traffic to a single resource, for example, to a web server for your website.
 You can use simple routing policy for records in a private hosted zone.</li>
     <li><a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-failover.html">Failover routing</a> :  lets you route traffic to a resource when the resource is healthy or to a different resource when the first resource is unhealthy.
 You can use simple routing policy for records in a private hosted zone.</li>
     <li><a href="https://tryhackme.com/r/room/nmap03">Nmap Advanced Port Scans</a></li>
     <li><a href="https://tryhackme.com/r/room/nmap04">Nmap Post Port Scans</a></li>